hos-b/sqlgen/docs/create_index.md

 CREATE INDEX IF NOT EXISTS "person_ix" ON "Person" ("first_name", "last_name");
 ```

-It is strongly recommended that you use `using namespace sqlgen`.
+It is strongly recommended that you use `using namespace sqlgen` and  `using namespace sqlgen::literals`.
 However,
 if you do not want to do that, you can rewrite the example above as follows:

 ```cpp